rei-vilo/PDI_EXT4_Arduino_Cloud/README.md

 The Pervasive Displays EXT4 extension kit is part of the EPDK-Matter bundle.
 The adapter board supports the other Arduino Nano boards operating at 3.3V.

-The project is developed with the Arduino IDE 2.3.3 with the Espressif ESP32 core.
+The project is developed with the Arduino IDE `2.3.3` with the Arduino ESP32 Boards core `2.0.17-arduino.5`.
 Select **Pin Numbering > By GPIO number (Legacy)** for compatibility with the Adafruit NeoPixel library.

 ## Details